 - Vanilla glaze.
 A vanilla glaze is a great complement to all that blueberry flavor.
 The glaze from these vanilla scones will do the trick.

 How to Store

 Yes, you can freeze these cookies.
 After they’ve cooled, place them in an airtight freezer bag or container.
-Properly stored, they should keep in the freezer up to 3 months.
-Thaw overnight in the refrigerator or for an hour or so at room temperature.
+Properly stored, they should keep in the freezer for up to 3 months.
+Thaw them overnight in the refrigerator or for an hour or so at room temperature.

 To freeze the unbaked cookies, place them on a rimmed baking sheet after portioning them.
 Freeze until solid (about 2 hours).
 Then transfer them to an airtight freezer bag or container.
 When you’re ready to bake, there’s no need to thaw.
 Bake them as directed, adding a couple more minutes to the baking time.

 More Blueberry Dessert Recipes

 Looking for more ways to use up those fresh blueberries?
 Try one of these blueberry desserts!